- IAB Forum

 – Plenary Sessions: a conversation on present and future of the digital industry, market trends and growth of digital advertising.
 An opportunity of entertainment with special guests from the tech/digital world, celebrities and so much more

 – Workshops: educational sessions focused on what’s new and the hottest topics of digital advertising such as programmatic, video, mobile and native

 – Expo Area: more than 60 exhibitors, networking moments and business matching

-The 2017 edition was the first MED edition, engaging the whole Mediterranean area and proving to have an increasing international appeal with more than 10.000 attendees, 50 workshops and booths.
+The 2018 edition proving to have an increasing international appeal with more than 9.000 attendees, 50 workshops and booths.

 Salvatore Nanni, 43 years of age, is Marketing Director for BMW Italy since 2014.
 He graduated in Business Administration at Parma University and obtained a Master’s Degree in Organizational Science.
 Salvatore joined the BMW Group Italy in 2006 and developed a solid managerial experience in the Used Cars and Corporate & Direct Sales divisions as a marketing manager.
 He subsequently joined the marketing division of BMW Cars, dealing with the implementation of a CRM across the dealer network.
 Then in 2010 he entered the motorcycle department as the Marketing Manager of BMW Motorrad.

 Ryan is a technology leader with expertise leading innovative, cutting-edge organizations.
 He is the head of Sales Engineering for the Americas for the ACT (Advertising Creative Technology) organization.
 ACT is Oath’s in-house creative agency that delivers world-class advertising solutions through creative and technical expertise for Oath's advertisers.
 He has deep knowledge of extended reality, the impact on society and how it adds value and utility for advertisers and consumers.